tamagusko/tamagusko/README.md

 <a href="mailto:tamagusko@gmail.com/">E-mail</a>
 </p>

 My name is **Tiago Tamagusko**, and I'm a civil engineer/data scientist.
-Currently doing a Ph.D. in Transport Systems at the University of Coimbra.
+Ph.D. student in Transport Systems at the University of Coimbra.
 Member of the Junior Enterprise for Science and Technology (JEST-UC).

 > Enthusiast of AI, programming, and active mobility.